louisjpbacon/homey_test/README.md

 Please don’t spend any more than 3 hours on this task.

 ## Thoughts
-I like to keep it simple.
+- I like to keep it simple.
 Didnt use scaffolding.
-I am not a huge fan of STI so didnt use it even though its mentioned in the coding notion page.
+- I am not a huge fan of STI so didnt use it even though its mentioned in the coding notion page.
-I am not huge fan of "lets" in tests.
+- I am not huge fan of "lets" in tests.
 Setup. run. teardown.
 Tests are not the place to be dry and fancy.
-Decided against actiontext for the content of comments. kept it simple for now.
+- Decided against actiontext for the content of comments. kept it simple for now.
-I have included system tests to cover the user facing components even though they are not that favourable these days by many.
+- I have included system tests to cover the user facing components even though they are not that favourable these days by many.
-Ignoring authentication and authorization for this test.
+- Ignoring authentication and authorization for this test.
 Note therefore users are hard coded in application controller helper assigned to the comments and status changes.
-Using sqlite for simplicity and speed for the test
+- Using sqlite for simplicity and speed for the test.
-Did not add pagination for now.
+- Did not add pagination for now.
-Added bootstrap inline to layout file for speed.
-We can discuss security implications of this another time :-)
+- Added bootstrap inline to layout file for speed.
+We can discuss security implications of this another time.

 ## Improvements
 1. Design/UI: I’d improve the styling with a consistent design system — maybe Tailwind UI.
 For the purposes of speed for me to build for the test I dropped bootstrap in to give it some instant styles.